m7mdy9/AI/README.md

 ## Description

-This website is a website made for a national competition, it's purpose is to explain Artificial Intelligence in a new and creative way.
+This project is a website made for a national competition, it's purpose is to explain Artificial Intelligence in a new and creative way.

 ## Features